Subaru Legacy Common Problems and Solutions

 Problem:

-Your battery goes from fully charged to completely drained very quickly.
+Your battery drains from full to empty very quickly.

 Solution:

-Rapid battery drains are a sign that something is constantly running when it shouldn't be.
-On the Legacy, the most likely culprit is the anti-lock brake system (ABS).
-Subaru is aware of this fault and issued an improved ABS relay which you can order directly from BreakerYard for quick delivery.
+Rapid battery drain indicates something is constantly running when it shouldn't.
+On the Legacy, the most probable cause is the anti-lock braking system (ABS).
+Subaru is aware of this issue and has issued an improved ABS relay, which you can order directly from BreakerYard for quick delivery.

 Difficulty level